 Hailey didn't stop at baseball, though.
 The young fan also appeared at a Las Vegas Golden Knights hockey game to drop the puck.

 So what's next for Hailey?
-Continuing to raise awareness for Poland Syndrome and for the wonders of 3D printing, while also accomplishing her goal of visiting all 30 ballparks.
+Continuing to raise awareness for Poland Syndrome and for the wonders of 3D printing, that's what.
 To that, we say: Batter up!

 MORE FROM THE GRAPEVINE:

 Related Topics: Sports